eccentricOrange/personal-blogs/docs/misconceptions.md

 I mention products like VS Code fairly frequently.
 I want to make it clear that I am **not sponsored** by any of these companies, and I do not receive any compensation for mentioning them.
 I mention them because I use them, and I think they are good products.

 </details>

-# 2. What do you actually do with Git?
-Many programmers have heard of [Git](https://git-scm.com/), and the corresponding online services like [GitHub](https://github.com/), [GitLab](https://gitlab.com/), and [Bitbucket](https://bitbucket.org/).
-Yet many beginners struggle to use it effectively, and there seems to be need for a standard explanation of how these different tools fit together.

-{: .tldr }
-> * Git is just a tool (an app, if you will) that tracks changes to a project (called a repository) over time
-> * GitHub, GitLab, and Bitbucket are online services that host Git repositories
-> * These services provide a way to share your code with others, and use cloud storage without grappling with traditional cloud storage services like Google Drive or Dropbox